XL LG MD SM XS

 B

-The base period is the timeframe used to determine if you qualify for UI benefits and to calculate your benefit amount.
+The base period is the timeframe used to determine a claimant’s eligibility for UI benefits and to calculate their benefit amount and is determined using the date of claim.

 Base week

-A base week is used to calculate the unemployment insurance benefits you may be entitled to.
-The base week amount is 20 times the state hourly minimum wage from the prior calendar year.
-For the most current rates, click here.
+A base week is used to calculate the amount of unemployment insurance benefits a claimant may be entitled to.
+A base week is equal to 20 times the state hourly minimum wage on October 1 of the prior calendar year.
+These are the most current rates.

 C